binaryfields/zinc64/README.md

 had picked up a copy of C64 Programmer's Reference Guide and the rest is now history.

+### Extensibility

+The emulator components may be swapped out by providing custom core::Factory trait implementation.
+The default implementation of the core::Factory trait is done through system::ChipFactory.
+The chip factory object is passed into system::C64 component that provides core emulator functionality.

+Here is an example how these components are used together:

+        let config = Rc::new(Config::new(SystemModel::from("pal")));
+        let factory = Box::new(ChipFactory::new(config.clone()));
+        let mut c64 = C64::new(config.clone(), factory).unwrap();
+        c64.reset(false);

 ## Status

 | Class   | Component     | Status      |